-Following a year long tour of the international film festival circuit and multiple press junkets to promote Once Were Warriors, Rena return to NZ Theater to act in two Stephen Berkoff plays; East West and Kvetch, while she guest starred and earned a Best Supporting Actress nomination for her role in the NZ TV Series, Coverstory.
-Rena then played a leading role in Australia's Network 10 TV Drama Series, Medivac (1996-1998).
-In 1998, she played a leading role in Garth Maxwell's feature film; When Love Comes, and a supporting role in Rolf De Heer's critically acclaimed; Dance Me To My Song which was in competition at the 1999 Cannes Film Festival and earned her an Australian Film Institute (AFI) Best Supporting Actress nomination.
+Rena returned to the Theater to act in two Stephen Berkoff plays, East West and Kvetch.
+She guest starred and earned a Best Supporting Actress nomination for her role in the NZ TV Series, Coverstory.
+She then played a leading role in the Australian Network 10 TV Drama Series, Medivac (1996-1998), a leading role in Garth Maxwell's feature film, When Love Comes, and a supporting role in Rolf De Heer's critically acclaimed, Dance Me To My Song that was in competition at the 1999 Cannes Film Festival and earned her an Australian Film Institute (AFI) Best Supporting Actress nomination.

 In 2000, Rena set up a base in Los Angeles to learn more about filmmaking.
-She played Taun We in George Lucas' Star Wars Attack of the Clones, Nee Alavar in Star Wars Revenge of the Sith, and a cameo role in Steven Spielberg's A.I, making her one of only five actors in the world to have worked with both Lucas and Spielberg.
-Whilst playing a reoccurring role in WB's Angel, Rena played supporting and cameo roles in multiple international independent films.
-Highlights include the NZ/Canadian co-production, Nemesis Game, Vincent Ward's acclaimed Rain Of The Children, NZ TV film, A Piece Of My Heart and US thriller, Alyce Kills.
+She played beloved Taun We in George Lucas' Star Wars: Attack of the Clones, followed by a cameo role in Steven Spielberg's A.I.
+Whilst developing two screenplays, she played a reoccurring role in WB's Angel.
+Lucas cast her again as Nee Alavar in Star Wars: Revenge of the Sith.
+Rena went on to play supporting and cameo roles in multiple international films.
+Highlights include; Lions Gate's NZ/Canadian co-production Nemesis Game, Vincent Ward's acclaimed Rain Of The Children, NZ TV film A Piece Of My Heart, and USA thriller, Alyce Kills.

-In 2010, Rena played a 3 month role on NZ's longest running TV series; Shortland Street and won the Best Supporting Actress Award at the 2011 Aotearoa Film and Television Awards (AFTA), while her reoccurring role in the award-winning Australian TV series, East West 101 earned her a Best Supporting Actress nomination at the Australian Academy of Cinema & Television Arts (AACTA), and a Best Actress nomination at the Monte Carlo International Television Festival in 2012.
+In 2010, Rena played a 3 month role on NZ's longest running TV series; Shortland Street and won the Best Supporting Actress Award at the 2011 Aotearoa Film and Television Awards (AFTA).
+A reoccurring role in the award-winning Australian TV series, East West 101 earned her a Best Supporting Actress nomination at the Australian Academy of Cinema & Television Arts (AACTA), and a Best Actress nomination at the Monte Carlo International Television Festival in 2012.

-Recent theatre credits include starring in the classic NZ plays, Haruru Mai for the NZ International Arts Festival and playing the lead in Bruce Mason's, The Pohutukawa Tree.
-Both plays were directed by renown theater director, Colin McColl.
-In the USA, Rena has acted in multiple stage readings for Native Voices at the Autry in LA and at the La Jolla Playhouse in San Diego, and charity stage readings for the City of West Hollywood.
-She also played the lead in a Hawaiian play called Fine Dancing, and adapted and directed Toa Fraser's play, Bare for the Asian American Theatre Company in San Francisco (AATC).
+Theatre credits throughout the past 15 years include leading roles in the classic NZ plays; Haruru Mai and The Pohutukawa Tree, and in the USA; multiple Stage Readings for Native Voices at the Autry in LA and La Jolla Playhouse in San Diego, Charity Stage Readings for the City of West Hollywood, and a leading role in a Hawaiian play called Fine Dancing.
+Rena adapted and directed Toa Fraser's play, Bare for the Asian American Theatre Company (AATC) in San Francisco.